adamzulqarnain/whatsapp-hadith/README.md

 // TODO:
 1. Add support to get argument parameter to handle setup on linux or windows as well
-2. Get a dedicated phone number and phone, any interested group and add this number into their group.
+2. Get a dedicated phone number and phone, any interested group can add this number into their group.
 Once configured, hadith will be send to these whatsapp group on a daily basis